Preschool science television represents a special niche, and there aren't many really good science shows for young children.

 preschool science curriculum.

-Here are my personal ratings--my favorite science programs for preschoolers.
+Here are my personal picks.
 But one proviso: If you live outside North America and want to buy these shows on DVD, check to see if they are compatible with your DVD player.
 Most of the DVDs are compatible only with DVD players in the United States and Canada.

 Peep and the Big, Wide World